zhangybzbo/M2M2M/README.md

-A ongoing pytorch version of Transformer model to medical concept mapping.
+An ongoing pytorch version of Transformer model to medical concept mapping.

 `bert` embedding and spell check are unfinished.